 Show detailsIntroduction

-A sedentary lifestyle during pregnancy is associated with the significant health risk of deep venous thrombosis, which threatens the lives of the infant and mother.
+A sedentary lifestyle during pregnancy is associated with a significant health risk of deep venous thrombosis, which threatens the lives of the infant and mother.
 A sedentary lifestyle can lead to obesity or at least significantly contribute to persistent obesity.
 Obesity is of epidemic proportions in the U.S., and obesity during pregnancy carries elevated risks for major complications.
 Patients with obesity are also more likely to suffer spontaneous abortions.
 They also have a higher risk of neural tube defects, including cleft palate, spina bifida, and hydrocephalus.
 Obesity also puts the pregnant patient at risk for gestational diabetes, preeclampsia, sleep apnea, macrosomia, preterm birth, and even stillbirth.
-The higher the women's BMI, the greater the risk of stillbirth.
+The higher the woman's BMI, the greater the risk of stillbirth.
 Exercise is safe in these women and is encouraged.
 Even the previously sedentary patient is encouraged to start an exercise program early in pregnancy.
 It is also considered safe in some high-risk pregnancies, such as those with chronic hypertension and gestational diabetes.
-Contraindications will be discussed later.
+Contraindications are discussed later.

 Function